 Overall, nine in 10 (90%) heritage organisations have experienced crime during the past 12 months, down slightly by 1% on the previous year4.

-Crime is a top concern for heritage organisations, six in 10 (57%) are expecting an increase in crime over the next year, and seven in 10 (69%) are more concerned about crime than ever before.
+Crime is a top concern for heritage organisations; six in 10 (57%) are expecting an increase in crime over the next year, and seven in 10 (69%) are more concerned about crime than ever before.

-The research discovered the majority (94%) of heritage organisations have had to deal with challenging visitor behaviour during the past year.
+The research discovered that the majority (94%) of heritage organisations have had to deal with challenging visitor behaviour during the past year.
 Almost half (46%) suffered littering, up 12% on the previous year5, and 46% suffered rude or aggressive behaviour from visitors towards staff or volunteers, up 5%.

 The majority (95%) of heritage organisations are taking proactive steps to prevent crime.
 The top security investments made during the past 12 months were CCTV (58%), security guards and patrols (47%), and alarms (44%).

-However, the research found heritage organisations are reviewing their crime and security risks less frequently6, and two thirds (68%) believe their organisation needs to do more to prevent crime.
+However, the research found heritage organisations are reviewing their crime and security risks less frequently6, and two-thirds (68%) believe their organisation needs to do more to prevent crime.

 Ecclesiastical Insurance offers a range of risk management support and guidance to help heritage organisations manage the risks they face.